sorl/aino-utkik/docs/introduction.rst

             from ``django.shortcuts.render`` function.
 This is called from ``self.get_response`` if the handler does not return a response.
-There is not much going on in this method, we make sure there is a template defined, then we render the context while adding some keyword arguments to the render function.
+There is not much going on in this method, we make sure there is a template defined, then we render that with the context.
             """
             if not self.template:
                 raise ViewException(